MATH-1700-WBP01

 for some differentiable function f.

-(In the following answers,
+In the following answers,

-refer directly to only f, its derivatives, and θ.)
+refer directly to only f, its derivatives, and θ.

-- What is the slope of the curve at a given value of θ?
+- What is the slope of the curve

 - Under what circumstances is this slope undefined?